The Kocherlball Munich 2026 at the Chinese Tower

 Decades of tradition with lots of fun and a cool atmosphere for everyone who likes to dance on the “dance floor”.
-The Kocherlball Munich takes place on the third Sunday in July, i.e. July 21, 2024.
+The Kocherlball Munich will take place on the third Sunday in July, i.e. July 19, 2026.
 The Kocherlball starts at 6.00 a.m. in the morning.

 Dance at the Chinese Tower at the Kocherlball Munich